 Bangkok

-Rainy days are also perfect for enjoying Thai cuisine from the comfort of your accommodation.
+Rainy days are perfect for enjoying Thai cuisine from the comfort of your accommodation.
 If you’re unsure how to do it, check out our guide on how to order food in Thailand.

 Rainy Season Festivals You Shouldn’t Miss